mlin2024/Doodl.e/README.md

    * User can proceed with gameplay similar to Doodle Mode, but confined among the users in the game
    * User can view the full history of each doodle in the game after the game ends
 * Profile Screen
-   * User can add their Twitter to allow automatic posting of their doodles
    * User can choose to view their gallery
 * Gallery Screen
    * User can view a gallery of all the doodles they've done